What is acupuncture and how does it work?

 Is acupuncture safe?

 Acupuncture works quickly, is versatile and can be used frequently.
 It is extremely safe with mild side effects, which may include minor bruising, bleeding or light-headedness.
-It does not interfere with medications and has been safely used on elderly, pregnant women and children (yes, we treat kids, ask us for details!).
+It does not interfere with medications and has been safely used on elderly and pregnant women.
 ONLY single-use, disposable, sterile needles are used and are shallowly inserted into through the skin.

 Sensitivity will vary from person to person.
 Insertion of the needle may generate a split second prick, this is followed by an unusual sensation of either aching, heaviness, warmth or tingling.
 Patients often become accustomed to sensations with regular treatments and most leave feeling relaxed and rejuvenated.